chriskyfung/chriskyfung.github.io/_posts/qwiklabs/2019-11-25-Qwiklabs-User-Tips-for-Learning_Google_Cloud_Platform.md

 The prototyped tool can help you visually identify the completed catalogue items with a green check-circle (<i class="fa fa-check-circle" style="color:green"></i>) showing at the end of a lab or quest title.
 A demo screenshot is shown below.

-{% include picture.html height="482" img="qwiklabs-complete-indicator-quest-page-demo" ext="png" alt="Green Check Marks and Highlights to the completed lab items on a Qwiklabs Quest Page" caption="Fig. Effects on the completed labs on a Quest page (For version >= 0.4.5)" source="projects" class="text-center mb-4" %}
+{% include picture.html height="482" img="qwiklabs-complete-indicator-quest-page-demo.png" alt="Green Check Marks and Highlights to the completed lab items on a Qwiklabs Quest Page" caption="Fig. Effects on the completed labs on a Quest page (For version >= 0.4.5)" source="projects" class="text-center mb-4" %}

-{% include picture.html width="510" height="345" img="qwiklabs-complete-indicator-lab-page-demo" ext="png" alt="Green Check Mark and Highlight displays on a Completed Qwiklabs Lab Page" caption="Fig. Effects on a completed lab page (For version >= 0.4.5)" source="projects" class="text-center mb-4" %}
+{% include picture.html width="510" height="345" img="qwiklabs-complete-indicator-lab-page-demo.png" alt="Green Check Mark and Highlight displays on a Completed Qwiklabs Lab Page" caption="Fig. Effects on a completed lab page (For version >= 0.4.5)" source="projects" class="text-center mb-4" %}

 For more information, you can read the post _"[Userscript for Labelling Completed Qwiklabs](/blog/qwiklabs/Userscript-for-Labelling-Completed-Qwiklabs)"_.